-If you’ve spotted a mistake in your credit report, what should you do?
-Here is how to dispute errors on your credit report to ensure you can get errors on your credit report , like identity theft, corrected quickly and thoroughly.
+Discovering incorrect information on your credit report can be stressful.
+Fortunately, there are practical steps you can take to dispute errors on your credit report and have them removed.
+So, what should you do if you’ve spotted a mistake in your report?
+Here is how to dispute errors on your credit report to ensure you can get errors on your credit report, like identity theft, corrected quickly and thoroughly.

-Whether you’re planning to apply for a loan, buy a house, or simply review your personal information, it’s good practice to periodically check your credit report.
-The federal Fair Credit Reporting Act (FCRA) requires the three credit reporting bureaus – TransUnion, Experian, and Equifax – to provide you one free credit report every 12 months.
+Whether you plan to apply for a loan, buy a house, or review your personal information, checking your credit report periodically is good practice.
+The Federal Fair Credit Reporting Act (FCRA) requires the three credit reporting bureaus – TransUnion, Experian, and Equifax – to provide you with one free credit report every 12 months (at www.freecreditreport.com).

-Whether you request all three at once or space them out throughout the year is up to you, but you should regardless take advantage of the three and get a copy of your credit report.
-One important reason why you should personally check your credit report is to spot any incorrect information that may have made its way into it.
+Whether you request all three at once or space them out throughout the year is up to you, but you should take advantage of them and get a copy of your credit report.
+One important reason you should personally check your credit report is to spot any incorrect information that may have made its way into it.